GanAIWeb3Club/Intelligent-Node-Analyser/README.md

 - **AI-Powered Insights**
   Leverages the **Eliza** framework to summarize logs and API responses into meaningful, user-friendly insights.
 - **Secure Data Handling**
-  All data is securely fetched, processed, and fed into Gaianet nodes for decentralized storage and query.
+  All data is securely fetched, processed, and fed into Gaianet nodes for decentralized processing by LLM models.
 - **Telegram Bot Integration**
   Seamless interaction with users to deliver node reports, alerts, and AI-suggested actions directly in Telegram.